FREMM multipurpose frigate: United States

+On 25 November 2025, the Constellation class was cancelled, allegedly due to the amount of changes the USN made to the off-the-shelf FREMM design, reducing the time- and cost-savings.

 Egypt

 Egypt ordered two Italian FREMM frigates in 2020 and one French FREMM frigate in 2015.

 On 16 February 2015, the Egyptian Navy ordered one FREMM vessel to enter service before the opening of the New Suez Canal, as part of a larger deal (including 24 Dassault Rafale aircraft and a supply of missiles) worth US$5.9 billion (€5.2 billion).
 In order to keep to Egypt's deadlines, France offered to send Normandie, originally intended for the French Navy.
 The SYLVER A70 VLS and NETTUNO-4100 jamming equipment were removed due to export limitations for such sensitive equipment.
 The crew will be around 126 sailors compared to 108 in the French Navy.
 The SATCOM antenna for the French Syracuse satellites was also taken down; however, Egypt will use its own military telecommunications satellite, supplied by Airbus Defence and Space and Thales Alenia Space, in conjunction with its naval vessels.
 From March 2015, DCNS trained the Egyptian crew in the technology of the ship and DCNS and its partners accompanied the crew for a period of 15 months.
 On 23 June 2015, French naval shipbuilder DCNS transferred the FREMM frigate Tahya Misr (ex-Normandie) to the Egyptian Navy.
 A ceremony took place to transfer Normandie, renamed Tahya Misr ("Long Live Egypt") to Egypt, in the presence of General Sedki Sobhy, the Egyptian Minister of Defense, Jean-Yves Le Drian, the French Minister of Defense, Admiral Osama Rabie, Egyptian Navy Commander in Chief, Admiral Bernard Rogel, the French Chief of Navy and Hervé Guillou, Chairman & CEO of DCNS.
 The initial Italian sale might be followed by the subsequent acquisition of two additional FREMM frigates by Egypt.
 In April 2021, the second FREMM Bergamini-class frigate, ENS Bernees, joined the Egyptian Navy.
 The first one joined on 31 December 2020.